julrogger/TREED/README.md

 ### Case studies:

 This repostiroy comes with three case study applications of the model, which can be used to get started with the model, or can be modified according to the user's interest.
+(A link to access the climate and topography input data will be provided soon..)

 - Case study 1: Run the model one time step in steady state using present-day climate inputs for validation of simulated vegetation structures and fluxes.